- This event has passed.

-Presented by Cindy Golden, Ed.D., University of West Florida Faculty Member and Autism Consultant at Florida State University’s Center for Autism and Related Disabilities (CARD)
+Presented by Cindy Golden, Ed.D., Adjunct Instructor at the University of West Florida and Autism Consultant at Florida State University’s Center for Autism and Related Disabilities (CARD)

 Sponsored by Brookes Publishing

 Data collection can be time-consuming, confusing, and difficult to manage—but teachers need to master it so they can make informed decisions in the classroom.
-In this edWebinar, Cindy Golden, Ed.D., University of West Florida faculty member and autism consultant at Florida State University’s Center for Autism and Related Disabilities (CARD), will discuss her new Data Collection Toolkit.
+In this edWebinar, Cindy Golden, Ed.D., adjunct instructor at the University of West Florida and autism consultant at Florida State University’s Center for Autism and Related Disabilities (CARD), discusses her new Data Collection Toolkit.
 You’ll build your understanding of what data collection involves, discover the steps to creating an organized classroom data collection system, and learn the basics of data analysis.

 - Why should I collect data in my classroom?